RPT-Reckitt CEO stands by Mead Johnson deal, despite Pfizer option

 GlaxoSmithKline is a potential rival bidder for the Pfizer business.
 The CEOs of GSK and Reckitt have expressed interest in the Pfizer sale, though neither company has confirmed its participation.

 Liberum analysts estimated that Reckitt could afford to pay more than GSK while still adding to earnings, helped by potentially selling off assets in the home and hygiene unit to fund the deal.
-But analysts at Jefferies have expressed scepticism about big divestitures, saying recently that buying Pfizer “adds up to leverage beyond the pale.”
+But analysts at Jefferies have expressed scepticism about big divestitures, saying recently that buying Pfizer“adds up to leverage beyond the pale.”

 Even after selling a small food business to reduce leverage, Reckitt’s net debt stood at about 3.5 times its earnings before interest, tax, depreciation and amortisation (EBITDA) at the end of the year.